grammarware/bx-parsing/doc/Str2Lex.md

 that attempts to match the grammar with the ADT whenever possible by using heuristics and soft matching.
 As a result, we obtain a Lex entity directly.

-Conceptually, this is Str -> For -> Ptr -> Cst -> Ast -> Lex, where
+Conceptually, this is Str → For → Ptr → Cst → Ast → Lex, where
-Str -> For is provided by GLL built-in in Rascal (for free) For -> Ptr is guaranteed by writing unambiguous grammar (for free) Ptr -> Cst is implicit by Rascal design (for free)
+* Str → For is provided by GLL built-in in Rascal (for free)
+* For → Ptr is guaranteed by writing unambiguous grammar (for free)
+* Ptr → Cst is implicit by Rascal design (for free)
-Cst -> Ast is obtained by the implode method (for free) Ast -> Lex is not even needed since by design they are equal.
+* Cst → Ast is obtained by the implode method (for free)
+* Ast → Lex only needs to take care of two neglected tokens (the rest is automatic since by design they are equal)

 This example demonstrates how a seemingly longer roundabout way may be easier to implement due to certain features of the toolkit being given to a language workshop user for free.